 When the doctor finally showed up, it was to perform an ultrasound.
 She turned the screen towards me and said.
 “Here, this is the heart.
 There’s no more activity, now you have to deliver it.”

-Just like that, my heart died with my baby.
+Just like that, my heart broke and part of me died with my baby.

 I was sent to a delivery room where the doctor said she’d come back later to provoke me, and that it would be long and painful.
 But my body had other plans.
 My contractions started immediately.
 My husband came in, dropped to his knees, laying his head on my belly and cried.
 Our child was gone.

-That afternoon visitors roamed the halls, mamas with their babies were all around, and sounds of celebration was in the air…except in my room where I cried alone.
+That afternoon visitors roamed the halls, mamas with their babies were all around, and the sound of celebration was in the air…except in my room where I cried alone.
 Even the nurses avoided me.

 I watched as life went on around me, as other families had babies, and I continued to relive those last eight hours over and over again…every single day, every single night.
 The pain never went away, never eased up.
 I withdrew from life.
-I had to walk with a cane, because although my therapist put the hip back in place, it was never the same.
-For well over twenty years I had been a martial artist, teaching and sharing my passion, and from one day to the next, I couldn’t even bend my leg to put my sock on.
+I had to walk with a cane because although my therapist put the hip back in place, it was never the same.
+For well over twenty years I had been a martial artist, teaching and sharing my passion, and from one day to the next, I couldn’t even bend to put my socks on.

 There would never be any milestones, never be any pictures.
-No birthdays or celebrations…just a gaping hole through my heart and life.
+No birthdays or celebrations…just a gaping hole in my heart and life.

 Yet still, something was wrong with me.
 I couldn’t feel joy, I had lost my passion, and I still felt broken.

 I truly believed I had tried everything to heal.
 I invested large sums of money over time, with only slight improvements.
 Inching my way out of the darkness.
-I began writing, and published five novels, because I needed to create a world where people cared about one another.
+I began writing.
+I published several novels because I needed to create a world where people cared about one another.
 Next came a big step for me, answering my calling to be a healer.
 I mentored under an amazing woman, intuitive coach and energy healer, Sue Dumais, of Heart Led Living, and became an Intuitive Coach myself, bringing more healing and solace into my life.
 The next step came through the Emotion Code by Dr. Bradley Nelson.
 After reading his book, following online webinars and then practicing on myself, I decided to take the plunge and became a certified Emotion Code Practitioner.
+I have continued to study and grow, becoming certified as an Advanced Belief Clearing Practitioner.
+I followed training in Reconnective Healing and more, to finally get to where I am.

 I know what it feels like to lose a child.
-I know what it feels like to suffer day and night for years, and I stand here today, offering my services to release your Trapped Emotions and alleviate your pain.
+I know what it feels like to suffer day and night for years, and I stand here today, offering my services to release your Trapped Emotions, Limiting Beliefs, and Negative Patterns, and alleviate your pain.
 You do not have to face endless suffering anymore.
 Let me help.

-I never thought I would be helping others through this type of trauma, but I know what it feels like to be all alone in the world going through it.
-So, if I can help someone release the emotions and put an end to their suffering, then I will have found a greater purpose to my loss and my suffering.
+I never thought I would be helping others through this type of trauma, but I know what it feels like to be all alone in the world as life seems to be going on around you.
+So, if I can help someone free themselves from these emotions, patterns and beliefs and put an end to their suffering, then I will have found a greater purpose to my loss and my suffering.

 I never thought I would smile again, hope again, dream again...but anything is possible.
 Your life awaits.